 Most people who have worked on a project know that the Schedule Manager updates and studies the schedule looking for delayed work to get back on track.
 However, reviewing the schedule is only a piece of the whole and it is not a solitary activity.
 So, what is Schedule Analysis?

-But what is Schedule Analysis?
-Schedule Analysis is the means by which project teams recognize progress, quantify time and resource constraints, and identify options for recovering lost time.
+Schedule Analysis is the means by which project teams recognize progress, quantify date and resource constraints, and identify options for recovering lost time.
 More simply, Schedule Analysis answers the three questions in Figure 1.
 Though these questions are straightforward to ask, their answers are rarely obvious.
-This article will discuss Schedule Analysis’s primary objectives, and how Schedule Analysis fits into the larger role of project management.
+This article will discuss Schedule Analysis’s imperative to provide decision quality information, and how Schedule Analysis fits into the larger role of project management.

 Forecasting the Near Future to Eliminate Surprises

 Consider the scenario depicted in Figure 2.
-The Requirements and Design Phase is expected to finish nearly three weeks late.
+The Requirements and Design Phase is expected to finish three weeks late.
 This is postponing the completion of Development and Unit Testing, and the start of Integration Testing.
-Why is the project team confident that they can recover from the three week slip to the start of Integration Testing?
-We have no way to determine this from Figure 2’s summary view of the project, however we can consider several questions which will help us see the big picture beneath the details.
+But Integration Testing is still expected to finish on time.
+What makes the project team think they can recover from the delay?
+The summary project view in Figure 2 doesn’t offer enough information for us to know the answer, however we can consider several questions which will help us see the big picture beneath the details.